Major in Earth and Planetary Sciences

 - Three 200-level EARTH courses: 201, 202, 203

 - Four or five 300-level EARTH courses, depending on concentration

-- 1 of the following: One additional 300-level course, independent study (399), or preapproved field course outside Northwestern.
+- One of the following: An additional 300-level course, independent study (399), or preapproved field course outside Northwestern.

 Related courses (units depend on chemistry and mathematics sequences taken and concentration chosen)

 - CHEM 101, 102, and 103 with lab courses 121, 122, and 123, or 171 and 172 with lab courses 181 and 182.

 - MATH 220, 224, and 230 (the sequence 212, 213, and 214 can substitute for 220 and 224).
 For the geophysics concentration, MATH 234, 240, and 250 are also required.

 2 additional courses at the 200 level or higher in math, science, or social science (1 of which may be 326) in all concentrations, except geophysics.

 Earth and Planetary Sciences Second Major for ISP Students

 The Integrated Science Program (ISP) is a highly selective program within Weinberg College.
 Students majoring in ISP who wish also to complete a major in Earth and Planetary Sciences (EPS) must take EARTH 201 and three 300-level courses in addition to EARTH 350.
 These requirements replace the usual major requirements noted above.